Glushiator/chat-tools/README.md

 - **Current Weather:**
   Adds local conditions from Open-Meteo to the copied timestamp.

+- **Offline Capable:**
+  Once loaded, the app installs a service worker so it continues to work without an internet connection (address and weather will fall back to placeholders).

 - **Built with Vue 3 + Buefy:**
   Lightweight UI powered entirely by CDN resources.